Facebook Twitter Instagram

 1 What is the Changing of the Guard in London?

-2 Route and detailed schedule of the Changing of the Guards in London
+2 Route and detailed schedule of the Changing of the Guards at Buckingham Palace in London

 3 Where to watch the Changing of the Guard in London

-4.6 Changing of the Guard in London June 2022 ✓ Confirmed dates
+4.6 Changing of the Guard in London June 2025 X Provisional dates

-4.7 Changing of the Guard in London July 2022 ✓ Confirmed dates
+4.7 Changing of the Guard in London July 2025 X Provisional dates

-4.8 Changing of the Guard in London August 2022 X Provisional dates.
+4.8 Changing of the Guard in London August 2025 X Provisional dates

-4.9 Changing of the Guard in London September 2022 X Provisional dates.
+4.9 Changing of the Guard in London September 2025 X Provisional dates

-4.10 Changing of the Guard in London October 2022 X Provisional dates.
+4.10 Changing of the Guard in London October 2025 X Provisional dates

 5 Cancellation due to rain